 "Urgent and deeply moving, Guinevere's poetry is written with powerful narrative and imagery that sparkles.
 This is poetry that not only needs to be read, but demands you sit up and listen."
 Natalie Ann Holborow.

-Welcome to Guinevere's poetry HQ page, sharing publication and project updates and poems - past, present and future!
+Welcome to Guinevere's poetry HQ, sharing publication and project updates and poems - past, present and future!

 Guinevere Clark's first poetry collection, Fresh Fruit & Screams is published by Bluechrome Press (2006).
 More recently she's been featured in: Minerva Rising (2018), The A3 Review (2019), Black Bough Poetry (2019), The Atlanta Reveiw (2020), Magma (2020), nawr Magazine (2020), Blackbox Manifold (2021) and Culture Matters (2022).
-She was in the final 10 of Ambit's International 2020 Poetry Competition and received both Shortlisted and High Commended awards in The Hammond House International Literary Prize (2022) with two of her poems.
-She has been nominated three times for The Pushcart Poetry Prize 2019 - 2021.
+She was in the final 10 of Ambit's International Poetry Competition (2020)and received Shortlisted and Highly Commended awards in The Hammond House International Literary Prize (2022) with two poems.
+The Poetry Wales Award (2022) with judge Gwyneth Lewis shortlisted her poem 'First Steps in Fishguard' and hot off the press to much expletive celebration, one of Guinevere's ambitious chapbooks has been shortlisted by the Poetry London Pamphlet Competition (2023).
+Guinevere has been nominated three times for The Pushcart Poetry Prize 2019-2021.
+Her goal is to publish a second full collection under the wing of the right publishing house by 2024.

 Guinevere studied Creative Writing, Physical Theatre & Live Arts at Manchester Metropolitan University, graduating with a First Class B.A.Degree in Creative Arts (2001).
-She has a M.A.Degree in Creative Writing (2011), University of Wales Trinity St David.
-She's now completing a Creative Writing PhD at Swansea University, writing a trio of chapbook sized collections.
-Her thesis is 'The Egg in the Triangle: Poetics of Motherhood, Sexuality and Place'.
+She has a M.A.Degree in Creative Writing (2011), University of Wales Trinity St David and a Creative Writing PhD from Swansea University, where she produced a trio of chapbook sized collections.
+Her thesis is 'The Egg in the Triangle: Poetics of Motherhood, Sexuality and Place' which explores her interest in liminal space, gender and the social and physical maternal body.

-Writer's Development Programme (2022 - 2023) - leading a 6-month Books Council of Wales and MIND Cymru project for the BAME mental health support organisation -'BMHS'- inspiring and supporting participants to create poetry, novels, blogs, short stories and hybrid writing into publication.
+Writer's Development Programme (2022-2023) - leading a 9-month Books Council of Wales and MIND Cymru project for the BAME mental health support organisation -'BMHS'- inspiring and supporting participants to create poetry, novels, blogs, short stories and hybrid writing into publication.

-Taliesin Community (2022 - 2023) - leading a series of poetry and short story community creative writing workshops at The Taliesin Arts Centre.
+Taliesin Community (2022-2023) - leading a series of poetry and short story creative writing workshops at The Taliesin Arts Centre.

 Dad's Ammonite's (2021) - a film Poem Creative Fusion Lockdown Project with musician Stefanos Andreas.